This tutorial requires good knowledge of Odoo. Please refer to the basic tutorial first if needed.

 When a company-dependent field is read, the current company is used to retrieve its value.
 In other words, if a user is logged in companies A and B with A as main company and creates a record for company B, the values of company-dependent fields will be that of company A.

-To read the values of company-dependent fields set from another company than the current one, we need
+To read the values of company-dependent fields set from another company than the current one, the

 When a record is made shareable between several companies by the mean of a

 company_id field, we

 must take care that it cannot be linked to the record of another company through a relational field.

 For instance, we do not want to have a sales order and its invoice belonging to different companies.

 Trueif their model has a

 from odoo import fields, models class Record(models.Model): _name = 'record.shareable' _check_company_auto = True company_id = fields.Many2one('res.company') other_record_id = fields.Many2one('other.record', check_company=True)

 Check the companies of the values of the given field names.